nrfconnect/sdk-nrfxlib/softdevice_controller/doc/scheduling.rst

 See the :ref:`periodic_advertiser_timing` section for more information.

 The synchronized receiver may close a timing-event early in order to save energy.
-It can do this if it has received all payloads in a BIG event
+It can do this if it has received all payloads in a BIG event.

 .. figure:: pic/schedule/broadcast_iso_timing.svg
    :alt: Alt text: Broadcast ISO channels timing